TOTAL HIP REPLACEMENT

 This type of arthritis occurs when the cartilage that covers the ends of the bones wears down or is damaged.
 This can be caused by an injury or may occur gradually over time.

 This is an autoimmune disease (i.e. an overactive immune system) that causes inflammation which can erode cartilage and occasionally underlying bone, resulting in damaged and deformed hip joints.

 - Osteonecrosis /

-Hip replacements and cataract surgery are number one of all surgeries when compared by risk versus reward.
-Patients can expect a marked improvement in pain and stiffness and are able to return to activities of daily living as well as sporting endeavours.
+Hip replacements and cataract surgery are number one of all surgeries when comparing risk versus reward.
+After a relatively short recovery time, with physical therapy, patients can expect a marked improvement in pain and stiffness and are able to return to daily activities as well as sporting endeavours.

 There are several surgical approaches that can be considered for this procedure.
 Find out more about Surgical Approaches to Hip Replacement Surgery

-Total hip replacements do carry some risks.
+Total hip arthroplasty does carry some risk.
 Although these are rare, they do need to be taken into consideration.
 Some of the associated risks include: